MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/modern-apps-application-packages-reported-vulnerable.md

    > - [Remove-AppxPackage (Appx)](/powershell/module/appx/remove-appxpackage)
    > - [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage)

-### Method 3: Delete the user profiles pointing to the old version of the app
+**Method 3**: Delete the user profiles pointing to the old version of the app

 To do so, see the following articles: